-- (1) nine credits in the humanities, including civics and the arts; - (2) nine credits in science, technology, engineering, and mathematics; - (3) one and a half credits in physical education and wellness; - (4) one credit in world languages; - (5) one credit mastery-based diploma assessment (Capstone); and - (6) one credit in Health Education.
+(1) nine credits in the humanities, including civics and the arts;

+(2) nine credits in science, technology, engineering, and mathematics;

+(3) one and a half credits in physical education and

+wellness;

+(4) one credit in world languages;

+(5) one-half credit in personal financial management and financial literacy (applied to humanities or as an elective credit)

+(6) one credit in health and safety education.

+(7) completion of a credit-bearing mastery-based diploma assessment.
-In addition, the Board of Education provides ade-

-quate student support and remedial services for students beginning in grade nine.
+In addition, the Board of Education provides adequate student support and remedial services for students beginning in grade nine.
 Such student support and remedial services shall provide alternate means for a student to complete any of the high school graduation requirements, previously listed, if such student is unable to satisfactorily complete any of the required courses or exams.
 Such student support and remedial services shall include, but not be limited to (1) allowing students to retake courses in summer school or through an online course; (2) allowing students to enroll in a class offered at a constituent unit of the state system of higher education, (3) allowing those students whose individualized education plans state that such students are eligible for an alternate assessment to demonstrate competency through success on such alternate assessment.